AshutoshSinghG/CPU-Scheduling-Algorithm/README.md

-# CPU-Scheduling-Algorithms
+# Operating System Studio
-An implementation of various CPU scheduling algorithms in C++.
-The algorithms included are First Come First Serve (FCFS), Round Robin (RR), Shortest Process Next (SPN), Shortest Remaining Time (SRT), Highest Response Ratio Next (HRRN), Feedback (FB) and Aging.
+This project showcases the implementation of various operating system algorithms using C++.
+It covers key aspects of process management, including process creation and scheduling algorithms such as First-Come, First-Served (FCFS), Round Robin, and Shortest Job First (SJF).
+It also includes page replacement algorithms like FIFO, LRU, and MRU, as well as disk scheduling algorithms, including FCFS, SSTF, SCAN, and LOOK.
+A command-line interface allows users to interact with the algorithms, providing inputs and viewing simulated results.
+This project serves as an educational tool for understanding core OS concepts.

 ## Table of Contents
 - [CPU-Scheduling-Algorithms](#cpu-scheduling-algorithms)